EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 *Starting a simple search*

 OpenL Studio displays all tables containing the entered text.
-Above each table, there is the **Open Table in Excel** link redirecting to the Excel file containing the entered text.
-The **Edit Table** link opens the table in Rules Editor in the editing mode.
+The **View Table** link opens the table in Rules Editor.

 ![](webstudio_guide_images/5419dbed08d7b6086179295a8e07bcb2.png)